ArasLabs/aras-send-to/README.md

 Release | Notes
 --------|--------
 [v9.3](https://github.com/ArasLabs/aras-send-to/releases/tag/v9.3) | Visual Studio Project (VB Source Code) for Aras Innovator 9.3.
 New MSI Install to Support Aras Innovator Version 9.3.
-Please remove old version before you install this version.
+Please remove the old version before you install this version.
 [v9.1](https://github.com/ArasLabs/aras-send-to/releases/tag/v9.1) | Visual Studio Project (VB Source Code) for Aras Innovator 9.1.
 One line of code added to fix a small problem around document classes.
 Works still with older Aras Innovator Version.
 New MSI Install to support Aras Innovator Version 9.1+.
 Installing this version will remove the old version of "Aras Send To" from your system.
 The Installation will still copy only one file to your "Send To" folder on your system.
 [v8.1](https://github.com/ArasLabs/aras-send-to/releases/tag/v8.1) | Quick Start, MSI Installer for Aras Send to, and Visual Studio Project (VB Source Code).